akauppi/MissingManualSolidWorks4Makers/Collab/README.md

    ![](.images/invite-email.jpg)

    The email is sent from `noreply@3dexperience.3ds.com` and "Dassault Systèmes".
 The title doesn't mention you at all, which is a bit.. disappointing.

+>Note: The author is not aware of an invite link (a URL) that could be passed to the recipient via *any* communication channels.
+This would be a nice feature, since when one invites another maker, there's likely some communication going on, already.
+>
+> Likewise, there is no support for "allow any other Solidworks for Maker customer to join".
+Unfortunate.
+It would be nice, if the engagement can be started also from the collaborator's side.

 Pressing the link leads to 3DExperience login page, or registration if the person is new to 3DExperience.

 ### 2. Preparations (one time; receiver side)

+>**Note!!!** The UI has changed; this section likely DOES NOT APPLY ANY MORE.
+Confirm, and comment out? `#tbd`

 The receiver of the invite also needs to prepare their 3DExperience settings, to allow *their* license to be used in the collaboration: